 Meet our Social Worker

 My job is incredibly varied and no two days are the same.
-In the “Red Area” of SCBU one of my goals is to introduce myself to all parents and help them understand what my role is and what I might be able to help with.
-This would mean that they have the chance to decide if they want my help or not, either now or at any point on their journey in SCBU.
+One of my goals is to introduce myself to all parents thus allowing parents to opt in or out or the service at any point on their families’ journey through the Neonatal Unit.

-On the Blue and Green Area’s I attend a weekly meeting with a Community Nurse representative and the Sister-in-charge.
+On the high and low dependency bays of the ward, I attend a weekly ward meeting with a Community Representatives and the Sister-in-charge/Charge Nurse.
 This highlights families who may need ward support and/or community support.
-This can be from various services: Community Nursing, Family Support Team (FST), SureStart and Barnardo’s.
+Support can come from various services: Community Nursing, Family Support Team (FST), and Barnardo’s.
 I can help to co-ordinate these services.
-If families want support while in these areas and I am not already involved, all they have to do is ask one of the nurses and I will arrange to meet them.

-I can also access Tiny Lives Funding if appropriate to help parents afford to visit the unit.
-I can also assist with, for example; employment problems and housing issues.
 Having a child on SCBU is difficult enough without the rest of life throwing up problems so I see my role as supporting families whatever the issues may be.
+It is a truly great job working into the Neonatal Unit, and Tiny Lives are a fantastic charity working alongside a highly skilled and inspiring ward team.